IBM/maximo-labs/MkDocs/apm_9.0/docs/build_demo.md

 ## Create Score Type

-### Score Types
+<a name="create-score-type"></a>

-To create a custom score methodology from the UI, return to the `Scoring and DGA settings` page by clicking the breadcrumb at the top of the page.
+To create your own asset conditions scores, you can use custom score from the UI, return to the `Scoring Settings` page by clicking the breadcrumb at the top of the page.

 Select the `Score types` tab on the page to create a new score type.
 Existing score types will display on the page.

-1. Click the `Scoring and DGA settings` breadcrumb at the top of the page.
+1. Click the `Scoring Settings` breadcrumb at the top of the page.
 ![setup_assets](../../../maximo-labs/apm_8.9/img/HPU_8.9/HPU 15.png)
 2. Select the `Score types` tab.
 ![setup_assets](../../../maximo-labs/apm_8.9/img/HPU_8.9/HPU 18.png)